NickKury/Moshup/README.md

 ## Conclusion and Looking Forward
 Building Moshup was a key experience for me.
 It is the first fullstack project that I attempted on my own.
 I learned what I am capable of and also where I need to continue improving.
 I look forward to improving this application and to continue to create new projects.

-Looking Forward I plan to conitue to flesh out further functionality like searching based on genere, more user interactions with one another,  and implementing a userpage to keep track of attending events and friends.
+Looking Forward I plan to continue to flesh out further functionality like searching based on genere, more user interactions with one another,  and implementing a userpage to keep track of attending events and friends.

 Thank you for reading